 I put these kits together in under 20 minutes!
 They are easy to assemble and disassemble if I need to put them away for any reason.

 When my kids are playing with their Antsy Pants kits, they are truly using their imaginations and creating all those awesome memories my sister and I were able to create when we were kids.
-I love Antsy Pants kits and the endless hours of fun they have made possible for my kiddos (if you want to grab a kit, and I highly encourage it, they are only found at Target stores!).
+I love Antsy Pants kits and the endless hours of fun they have made possible for my kiddos (if you want to grab a kit, and I highly encourage it.